 The inspiration for this book came to me from the hundreds of haiku, senryu, and tanka I have read,

-to me.
-In these whispers I feel the poem is asking me to see more than what they are presenting.
-They
+these whispers I feel the poem is asking me to see more than what they are presenting.
+They help me

 Imagine you are a child sitting at the dinner table picking at your food.
 Your mother sees you doing

 this and she comes up behind you and taps you on the back of your head.
 She tells you to stop playing

 This is an actual scene from my childhood, where my mother would sometimes tap me, or my sister or

 brother, on the back of the head when she thought we were not eating fast enough and would tell us to

 Well for some reason this memory long forgotten suddenly popped into my head and I think it is what

 set the stage for this book.
 It gave me the title for this book.
 My siblings and I have reminisced about that